tdunning/t-digest/README.md

 The normal test suite produces a number of diagnostics that describe the scaling and accuracy characteristics of t-digests.
-In order to produce nice visualizations of these properties, you need to have more samples.
+In order to produce nice visualizations of these properties, you need to have many more samples.
 To get this enhanced view, run the tests in the `quality` module by running the full test suite once or, subsequently, by running just the tests in the quality sub-directory.